Simulation settings

 To inspect the simulation progress click on Show run status.

 This is the Simulation run view.
-The process for each source can be shown by opening the drop-down.
+The process for each source is shown in the drop-down.